profesia/service-layer/docs/1.0/04-request.md

 # Gateway Request

-As stated in the [basic concepts](03-basic-concepts.html), request class represents contract wrapping al the mandatory parameters for the API endpoint call execution.
+As stated in the [basic concepts](03-basic-concepts.html), request class represents contract wrapping all the mandatory parameters for the API endpoint call execution.

 ## Usage

 ### Request definition

-Request definition is ### by method **toPsrRequest**.
+Request definition is realized by method **toPsrRequest**.
 This method creates PSR request instance, any PSR-18 compliant HTTP client should be able to process.
 Basic request definition is illustrated on the following code sample: